 Pursuant to the terms of the leases with UHS, the lessees have rights of first refusal to: (i) purchase the respective leased facilities during and for 180 days after the lease terms expire at the same price, terms and conditions of any third party offer, or; (ii) renew the lease on the respective leased facility at the end of, and for 180 days after, the lease term on the same terms and conditions as to any third party offer.
-The leases also grant the lessees options, exercisable on at least six months notice, to purchase the respective leased facilities at the end of the lease term or any renewal term at the facility's then fair market value.
+The lease term on the same terms and conditions, exercisable on at least six months notice, to purchase the respective leased facility's then fair market value.
 The terms of the leases also provide that in the event UHS discontinues operations at the leased facility for more than one year, or elects to terminate its lease prior to the expiration of its term for prudent business reasons, UHS is obligated to offer a substitution property.
 If the Trust does not accept the substitution property offered, UHS is obligated to purchase the leased facility back from the Trust at a price equal to the greater of its then fair market value or the original purchase price paid by the Trust.